kremrik/hot-rod-markdown/README.md

 It's easy to understand, always human-readable, and has the internet-equivalent [lifespan](https://brandur.org/fragments/graceful-degradation-time) of styrofoam.
 For these reasons (and many more), it's a fantastic medium for communication.
 `hrm` exists simply to make Markdown even more usable.
-It consists of simple, easily-extended functionality to automate some of the weaker areas of the format (such as testability of codeblocks).
+It does this by
+1. offering some nice functionality out of the box
+1. offering an incredibly simple (and easy) plugin model for rapid extensions